AnanduR32/Datascience/Basics/Statstical Inference/readme.md

   - By symmetry, 1.28, 1.645, 1.96, and 2.33 are the 90th, 95th, 97.5th and 99th
     percentiles of the standard normal distribution respectively

+  Note: If X is a normal random variable with mean mu and variance sigma^2, i.e., X ~ N(mu,sigma^2), then the random variable Z defined as Z = (X -mu)/sigma is normally distributed with mean 0 and variance 1, i.e., Z ~ N(0, 1).
+(Z is standard normal.)
+  The converse is also true.
+If Z is standard normal, i.e., Z ~ N(0,1), then the random variable X defined as X = mu + sigma*Z is normally distributed with mean mu and variance sigma^2, i.e., X ~ N(mu, sigma^2)

   **Calculations**:
   - To find the nth percentile of a normal distribution Quick R function avail. - qnorm()